tonytins/dressupzack/README.md

 The source and assets are licensed under the MPL 2.0 License and CC-BY, respectfully - see the [LICENSE](LICENSE) and [ASSET-LICENSE](ASSET-LICENSE) for more details.

-The Flash games included are closed source but abandonware too.
+The Flash games included are closed source, but considered abandonware.
 Feel free to share them on archives.

 ## Code of Conduct